 And I have breaking news here from the Jerusalem Post.

-Uh shooting victims may backfire, forcing undecided voters to choose between Marie Le Pon and her rivals amid fear of it.
+A move by France's ruling socialists to ban the far-right National Front from a peace march for Charlibdu, shooting victims, may backfire, forcing undecided voters to choose between Marie Le Pon and her rivals amid fear of it.

 Can I translate this for you?

-In the first place, the far right national front is just French conservatives.
+In the first place, the far-right national front is just French conservatives.

-And Francois Holland is is contemplating not allowing them to march in the nationwide peace march for the victims of the magazine.
+And Francois Holland is contemplating not allowing them to march in the nationwide peace march for the victims of the magazine.

-Happen on Sunday.
+Happened on Sunday.

 But the mood of unity lasted just hours as the march's organizers said there would be no room for the National Front, the French conservatives.